Nintendo Switch: Rumored high-end model

 In early 2019, reports from The Wall Street Journal and The Nikkei claimed that Nintendo had plans for two new models of the Nintendo Switch.
 One new model was a lightweight revision, later revealed as the Nintendo Switch Lite; the other was to be a more powerful console to be released in 2020.
 A notification from Nintendo alerting the Federal Communications Commission of changes to the Switch's hardware in July 2019 were used as further evidence for a new model.
 DigiTimes later corroborated previous reports, claiming Nintendo planned to release a model with an improved CPU and magnesium alloy body in the second half of 2020—in December 2019, Nintendo denied any intent to release a new model in 2020, and the global chip shortage beginning in 2020 impacted console production regardless.
 Bloomberg continued to state Nintendo was preparing to release a higher-end Nintendo Switch model with an OLED screen and the ability to output a 4K resolution, and the model would release in late 2021.
 However, Nintendo announced the Nintendo Switch OLED model in July 2021.
 Nintendo of America president Doug Bowser said that Nintendo aims to use technology to enhance gameplay, and does not create "technology for technology's sake".
 Bloomberg again stated that a higher-end Switch was in development, and other upgrades were scrapped in favor of only the OLED screen in light of the chip shortage.
 In response, Nintendo said that the report was "not true" and made false claims about the company.
 Zynga—one company named by Bloomberg as having received a development kit of an upgraded Nintendo Switch model—also denied the factuality of the report.
 Continued rumors of a high-end model were fueled by a leak of Nvidia's source code showing a custom chip with DLSS support made for Nintendo.
-In December 2022, Digital Foundry claimed that any upgraded Nintendo Switch model was no longer in production, and that Nintendo instead is focusing on the system's successor.
+In December 2022, Digital Foundry claimed that any upgraded Nintendo Switch model was no longer in development, and that Nintendo instead was focusing on the system's successor, which was later revealed to be the Nintendo Switch 2.